 If you love gardening but find yourself living alone in an apartment, the next best thing is to fill your home with lots of houseplants.

-Houseplants also have a health benefit in that they clean the air by reducing carbon dioxide levels, reduce some pollutants like formaldehyde, benzene, and nitrogen dioxide.
-They also help keep down dust levels and the general air temperature.
+Healthy plants also help keep down dust levels and the general air temperature.
 More about this in the book, Wild Plants by Hilton Carter, lover of all growing things green.

 According to NASA, they remove up to 90 percent of toxins in the air.